c-blake/cligen/README.md

     parameters like the `T` in `seq[T]`).

  3. No param of a wrapped proc can be named "help".
 (Name collision!)

-The first non-defaulted `seq[T]` parameter maps to a trailing series of positional command arguments.
-Such tail series are a fairly established CLI tool convention.
-Choice of the parameter can be altered via `dispatch positional="myParam"`.

 ### Even More Controls and Details